IGRINScontact/IGRINScontact.github.io/RRISA_reduced.markdown

 Since IGRINS has no moving optics, it has a fixed spectral format that changes on the order on <1 pixel per night and <5 pixels over a year.
 The wavelength solution for IGRINS data comes from an initial guess based on the historical wavelength solution.
 This initial guess is then refined using sky OH emission features in a 300s sky frame taken each night on the telescope.
-Sky frames from adjacent nights also provide reliable wavelength solutions and are sometimes used when no sky frame is avalible for a night.
+Sky frames from adjacent nights also provide reliable wavelength solutions and are sometimes used when no sky frame is available for a night.
 <!---(this is apparently not true in v3 anymore) The wavelength solution is further refined by using telluric absorption features in the A0V standard at wavelengths greater than 2.1μm.
 The dependence of the refinement on the telluric A0V means that the wavelength solution for each target is that copied from the associated telluric star.--->